Reflections on Community Health Nursing in Shomron (2002-2023), with sources from the academic literature

 The Accessibility Crisis in Vaccination Services

 If the goal of public health policy is high vaccine coverage, why restrict vaccine availability?
-Schools only offer vaccinations sporadically, whereas clinics operate regularly.
+Schools only offer vaccinations sporadically, whereas clinics operate regularly and have evening and Friday morning hours.
 School nurses are much less in acquaintance with the parents than the local health clinic nurse, as school nurses appear in schools only sporadically.

 The lack of flexibility forces parents into inconvenient options, reducing compliance and defeating the goal of widespread immunization (Schim et al., 2007).